 Well, renowned companies like Google, Netflix, Amazon, Pinterest, Uber, Trello, etc use Kotlin.
 In fact, Google has declared Kotlin as its first programming language for android development.
 Around 1000 plus companies are using Kotlin as their production language.

-4. What Java has that Kotlin does not?
+Q: What does Java have that Kotlin does not?

 - Java has the concept of checked exceptions which makes the detection of errors easier.

-- Primitive types that are not classes and bytecode uses primitives wherever possible, but they are not explicitly available.
+- Primitive types that are not classes and bytecode use primitives wherever possible, but they are not explicitly available.

 - Wild cards are replaced with declaration site variance and type projections.